exosite-garage/micrium_hewrx_rx63n_cloud/README.md

 ========================================
 About RX63 NMicrium uCOS-III-ExN
 ========================================
-This project contains one Micrium uC/OS-III projects for the Renesas RX63N Renesas Development Kit (RDK) system.
+This project contains one Micrium uC/OS-III project for the Renesas RX63N Renesas Development Kit (RDK) system.
 The project includes cloud connectivity that does the following things:<br>
 1) Runs a provisioning routine at startup to ensure the kit is authenticated<br>
 2) Writes a "ping" value to the cloud<br>
-3) Reads a "ledctrl" value from the cloud to control on-board LEDs<br>
+3) Reads a "led_ctrl" value from the cloud to control on-board LEDs<br>
 4) Outputs cloud status on the LCD screen<br>
 5) Outputs MAC address & IP address on the LCD after boot<br>